Ethics, consent and data sharing

 To ensure that consent is informed, consent must be freely given with sufficient information provided on all aspects of participation and data use.
 There must be active communication between the parties.
 Consent must never be inferred from a non-response to a communication such as a letter.
 Without consent for data sharing, opportunities for sharing research data with other researchers can be jeopardised.
 While consent can in most cases be obtained retrospectively, this is time-consuming and inconvenient.

-The National Statement defines three levels of consent for the future use of data which must be made clear to the research subject:
+There are three levels of consent for the future use of data which must be made clear to the research subject:

 - ‘specific': limited to the specific project under consideration

 - ‘extended': given for the use of data or tissue in future research projects that are either (i) an extension of, or closely related to, the original project; or (ii) in the same general area of research (for example, genealogical, ethnographical, epidemiological, or chronic illness research);

 - 'unspecified': given for the use of data or tissue in any future research.

 In addition, the consent form must specify whether the data is to be held in a form which is identifiable, non-identifiable or re-identifiable.
 Keep in mind that some data, such as human tissue samples, is, at least in principle, re-identifiable (our genetic makeup is unique) so you may wish to provide an assurance that access to the data will be strictly controlled.